Dental anesthesia: Inferior alveolar and lingual block

 The inferior alveolar nerve block is probably one of the most common methods used by dentist to anaesthetise the mandibular teeth in adults.
-This technique aims to inject the needle and deposit local anaesthetic close to the nerve before it enters the mandibular foramen, which locates on the medial aspect of the mandibular ramus.
+This technique aims to inject the needle and deposit local anesthetic close to the nerve before it enters the mandibular foramen, which locates on the medial aspect of the mandibular ramus.
 This is to block the nerve transmission in the inferior alveolar nerve before entering into the bone through the mandibular foramen.

+Long buccal nerve block

+Results of a systematic review with meta-analysis, showed that the anesthetic efficacy of 4% articaine buccal infiltration is comparable to 2% lidocaine inferior alveolar nerve block for mandibular first molars with symptomatic irreversible pulpitis.

-Supplementary Techniques
+Supplementary techniques

 Intraosseous

-Intraosseous anaesthesia is an alternative anaesthetic injection technique that was first published in 1910.
-Intraosseous anaesthetic injection involves the deposition of anaesthetic solution directly into the cancellous alveolar bone adjacent to the apex of the root of the tooth to be anaesthetised through a small hole.
+Intraosseous anesthesia is an alternative anesthetic injection technique that was first published in 1910.
+Intraosseous anesthetic injection involves the deposition of anesthetic solution directly into the cancellous alveolar bone adjacent to the apex of the root of the tooth to be anaesthetised through a small hole.
 Additionally, more complex dental procedures like surgery or endodontic therapy (like root canals) might make use of it.

 Intraligamentary

-Intraligamentary or periodontal ligament anaesthesia is a technique used primarily for endodontic treatment and to supplement inferior dental blocks where they may have failed.
-This technique involves 'the deposition of at least 0.2ml of local anaesthetic solution for each root of the tooth' diffusing into the marrow spaces surrounding the teeth.
-Clinicians may adopt this technique due to some benefits such as: no soft tissue anaesthesia, use of a smaller amount of anaesthetic and single tooth anaesthesia however use may be contraindicated due to claims that patients report sharp pain upon administration of interligamentary aesthetic.
-However the use of a high-pressure syringe and ultra fine needle provide both chemical anaesthesia (by action of anaesthetic agent) and mechanical anaesthesia (by pressure from deposition).
-Interligamentary anaesthetic may be complicated by poor operator technique where rapid injection and excessive volume is used; this could lead to sensitivity to biting and percussion.
+Intraligamentary or periodontal ligament anesthesia is a technique used primarily for endodontic treatment and to supplement inferior dental blocks where they may have failed.
+This technique involves 'the deposition of at least 0.2ml of local anesthetic solution for each root of the tooth' diffusing into the marrow spaces surrounding the teeth.
+Clinicians may adopt this technique due to some benefits such as: no soft tissue anesthesia, use of a smaller amount of anesthetic and single tooth anesthesia however use may be contraindicated due to claims that patients report sharp pain upon administration of interligamentary aesthetic.
+However the use of a high-pressure syringe and ultra fine needle provide both chemical anesthesia (by action of anesthetic agent) and mechanical anesthesia (by pressure from deposition).
+Interligamentary anesthetic may be complicated by poor operator technique where rapid injection and excessive volume is used; this could lead to sensitivity to biting and percussion.

-Research has shown that the rate of onset of anaesthesia in the patients was between 15 and 20 second; this provides an advantage compared to that of inferior alveolar dental block.
+Research has shown that the rate of onset of anesthesia in the patients was between 15 and 20 second; this provides an advantage compared to that of inferior alveolar dental block.
 Other advantages include a decrease in overall trauma in comparison to conventional blocks therefore being an ideal procedure for extractions and endodontic treatment in children.